Choose Language

 What if you have not received your ballot and Military or Overseas Voter Return Envelope?

-If you registered online or mailed or faxed your Federal Post Card Application (FPCA) at least 30 days before the election and have not received a vote-by-mail ballot and return envelope two weeks before Election Day, you may want to contact your county elections official regarding the status of your request.
+If you registered online or mailed or faxed your Federal Post Card Application (FPCA) at least 30 days before the election and have not received a ballot and return envelope two weeks before Election Day, you may want to contact your county elections official regarding the status of your request.
 You may also use the Federal Write-In Absentee Ballot (FWAB) to vote in any election in which you, as a military or overseas voter, are qualified to vote.
 Please see below for further information about FWABs.

 You can also vote by using the county Voter Information Guide you received from your county elections official.